An Antipodean travel company serving World Travellers since 1983

 Solo travel as a mature or senior traveller

 People choose to embark on solo travel for many different reasons.
-Benefits of travelling alone include an openness to new experiences that can never quite be matched by travel with a partner.
+Benefits of travelling alone include an openness to a new travel experience that can never quite be matched by travel with a partner.
 Solo travel offers a sense of freedom, and encourages a willingness to meet people and form new friendships.
-This is where small groups that incorporate solo travel for seniors can be ideal, because you are bound to meet like-minded, intrepid individuals.
+This is where tours for solo travelers or small group tours that incorporate solo travel can be ideal, because you are bound to meet like-minded people.
+Odyssey Traveller focuses on mature-aged and senior travellers and understand your need for a solo adventure and an in-depth travel programme that lets you explore local culture and sights.

 Small group tours for those travelling alone